Research Education and Training

 A student explains his poster presentation to an attendee

-GUMC’s Biomedical Graduate Education (BGE) programs encompass master’s, PhD and certificate programs across basic and applied science, clinical disciplines, data science and pre-health training.
+The Georgetown University School of Medicine offers Biomedical Graduate Education (BGE) programs that encompass master’s, PhD and certificate programs across basic and applied science, clinical disciplines, data science and pre-health training.

 BGE programs foster an intellectual environment conducive to the discovery and communication of knowledge and new research.
 These programs offer a variety of outstanding educational and research training environments that are responsive to the needs and interests of a diverse population of more than 900 students.